Ryongchon County

-Ryongch'ŏn County is a kun (county) in North P'yǒngan province, North Korea, at the mouth of the Yalu River.
+Ryongch'ŏn County is a kun (county) in North P'yŏngan province, North Korea, at the mouth of the Yalu River.
 The county seat is Ryongch'ŏn-ŭp, about 20 km from the border with China.
 The area has a reported population of 27,000 and is a centre of chemical and metalworking production.

 Administrative divisions

 Ryongch'ŏn county is divided into 1 ŭp (town), 3 rodongjagu (workers' districts) and 19 ri (villages):

 Transport

 The P'yŏngŭi line of the Korean State Railway, running between China and P'yŏngyang runs through Ryongchŏn and is served by several stations, including in Ryongch'ŏn-ŭp.
 It is the busiest line in the country, crossing the border in nearby Sinŭiju, North Korea to Dandong, China.

 Ryongch'ŏn disaster

 On 22 April 2004, the town suffered a major disaster when a flammable cargo exploded at the town's railway station, causing many deaths and much destruction, known as the Ryongch'ŏn disaster.